 * This is going to be awkward to do.* Not gonna lie.

 It will feel really stiff and like it’s not going to work.
-But the stiffness of the vinyl is actually go to give the bag great shape.
+But the stiffness of the vinyl is actually going to give the bag great shape.
 So just get in there, crumple it up, and keep smooshing it around.

-* Tricks to help soften the plastic: use a press-cloth over the top of the bag and alightly press it with the iron on a very low setting (as mentioned above.
+* Tricks to help soften the plastic: use a press-cloth over the top of the bag and lightly press it with the iron on a very low setting (as mentioned above.
 But be cautious that you don’t melt anything!)
 Or use a blowdryer to warm it up a bit.
 These will both make the plastic more malleable.